ISO 9001 vs AS9100: What’s the Difference?

 When You Need AS9100

-Contracts require AS9100 certification
+Contracts mandate AS9100 certification

 You manufacture flight hardware or safety-critical components